loda-lang/loda-programs/programs/oeis/list1.md

 * [A110660](http://oeis.org/A110660) ([L04 program](A110660.asm)): Promic numbers repeated.
 * [A110831](http://oeis.org/A110831) ([L06 program](A110831.asm)): a(n) = 3*n^2 + 27*n + 1.
 * [A110907](http://oeis.org/A110907) ([L11 program](A110907.asm)): Number of points in the standard root system version of the D_3 (or f.c.c.) lattice having L_infinity norm n.
+* [A111072](http://oeis.org/A111072) ([L17 program](A111072.asm)): Write the sequence of natural number 0123456789 and repeat it infinite times.
+Then starting from the first zero on the left side move right one number (1), then two numbers (3), then three numbers (6), four numbers (0), five numbers (5) and so on.
+Summing all the numbers we get 0, 1, 4, 10, 10, 15, ...
 * [A111080](http://oeis.org/A111080) ([L07 program](A111080.asm)): Sum of numbers under a triangle on a spiral staircase of width 10.
 * [A111097](http://oeis.org/A111097) ([L11 program](A111097.asm)): Maximum likelihood estimate of the number of distinguishable marbles in an urn if repeated random sampling of one marble with replacement yields n different marbles before the first repeated marble.
 * [A111144](http://oeis.org/A111144) ([L11 program](A111144.asm)): a(n) = n*(n+13)*(n+14)/6.